Blue Lock season 1

-Blue Lock is an anime television series based on the manga series by Muneyuki Kaneshiro and illustrated by Yusuke Nomura.
+Blue Lock is an anime television series based on the manga series Blue Lock, written by Muneyuki Kaneshiro and illustrated by Yusuke Nomura.
 The first season was produced by Eight Bit and directed by Tetsuaki Watanabe, with Shunsuke Ishikawa serving as assistant director, Taku Kishimoto overseeing the series' scripts, Masaru Shindō providing the main character designs and serving as chief animation director, Hisashi Tojima serving as chief action director, and Jun Murayama composing the music.
 The 24-episode season aired from October 9, 2022, to March 26, 2023, on TV Asahi's NUMAnimation programming block.
-(Note: TV Asahi lists the series premiere at 25:30 on October 8, 2022, which is effectively 1:30 a.m.
-JST on October 9.)
-It adapts the first eleven volumes of the manga (chapters 1–94).

-The series follows Yoichi Isagi, an unknown high school football player who is conflicted about his playing style, decides to join the Blue Lock program by Jinpachi Ego in order to become the best striker in the world.
+(Note: TV Asahi listed the series premiere as airing on October 8, 2022, at 25:30, which is effectively October 9 at 1:30 a.m.
+JST.)
+The first season adapts the first eleven volumes of the manga (chapters 1–94).
+The series follows Yoichi Isagi, an unknown high school football player who is conflicted about his playing style, deciding to join the Blue Lock program managed by Jinpachi Ego alongside 299 other players, so that he can become the best striker in the world.

-The first opening theme song is "Chaos ga Kiwamaru" (カオスが極まる) by Unison Square Garden, while the first ending theme song is "Winner" by Shugo Nakamura.
-The second opening theme song is "Judgement" by Ash Da Hero, while the second ending theme song is "Numbness like a ginger" by Unison Square Garden.
+The first opening theme song is "Chaos ga Kiwamaru" (カオスが極まる), performed by Unison Square Garden, while the first ending theme song is "Winner", performed by Shugo Nakamura.
+The second opening theme song is "Judgement", performed by Ash Da Hero, while the second ending theme song is "Numbness Like a Ginger", performed by Unison Square Garden.

-Crunchyroll has licensed the series, and have streamed an English dub starting on October 22, 2022.
+Crunchyroll licensed the series and began streaming an English dub on October 22, 2022.
 Medialink licensed the series in Asia-Pacific.
+In January 2026, it was announced that the English dub would make its broadcast television premiere in the United States on Adult Swim's Toonami programming block beginning on February 8, 2026.